Dan Brown is a thriller author, most famous for the Robert Langdon series. Not to be confused with Dale Brown

 - The protagonist and his female sidekick race against time through iconic landscapes chasing a series of clues.
 At the end, there will be confrontations with the assassin and Big Bad, one of which will always be intentionally anticlimactic.

-- The story will always involve an conspiracy that is much weaker or more mundane than it looks.
+- The story will always involve a conspiracy that is much weaker or more mundane than it looks.

 - The plot will often spend the first third convincing the public/experts that some strange conspiracy is true.
 After this has been accomplished, the heroes will discover that the conspiracy is false after all, and then convince everyone that they shouldn't have believed them in the first place.

-- The protagonist and the sidekick hook up in the end.
+- The protagonist and the sidekick hook up in the end, and there's a new female sidekick for every book.

 - One of the chapters will always be slightly "odd" as a dramatic/artistic gesture.